 Introduction

-Apple Maps supports indoor mapping, where visitors can plan trips or even navigate around buildings.
-Maps submitted to be used in Apple Maps must be in the Indoor Mapping Data Format (IMDF).
+Apple Maps supports indoor mapping, allowing visitors to plan trips and navigate around buildings.
+Maps submitted for use in Apple Maps must be in the Indoor Mapping Data Format (IMDF).

 IMDF files submitted to Apple must follow strict guidelines to ensure data integrity and maximize the usefulness of the data for Apple Maps and other indoor mapping applications.
 Pre-submission validation ensures that data follows these guidelines, meaning that it can be uploaded to Apple Maps without any issues.

-The experts at Safe Software have created two different methods of validating IMDF files to check for errors: an online data validator, and a validation transformer for use in FME.
+The experts at Safe Software have developed two methods for validating IMDF files to detect errors: an online data validator and a validation transformer for use in FME.

 The online data validator accepts IMDF file uploads.
-In return, the user receives an email report, indicating any errors and warnings.
+In return, the user receives an email report that indicates any errors and warnings.

-The IMDFValidator custom transformer is used in FME workspaces, to validate spatial data before writing it to IMDF.
-It too provides detailed feedback, so that users can readily understand where problems exist and can more easily correct them.
+The IMDFValidator custom transformer is used in FME workspaces to validate spatial data before writing it to IMDF.
+It also provides detailed feedback, allowing users to readily understand where problems exist and correct them more easily.

 Validation is typically an iterative process.
 It's best to start with a small sampling of data, such as a few foundational feature types (venue, building, footprint, address, level) and only a few features per feature type.
-This way it isn’t necessary to review thousands of repetitive errors.
-As corrections are made then more features can be added to the evaluation until the whole dataset validates.
+This way, it isn’t necessary to review thousands of repetitive errors.
+As corrections are made, more features can be added to the evaluation until the entire dataset is validated.

 Validation Reports